Identifying Plants With Leaves, Flowers And Beyond

 Study Multiple Flowers

 In an ideal scenario, you’re going to have a plant that has loads of flowers and won’t miss you mutilating a few.
-However, sometimes you might want to examine without damaging them if there are few available.
+However, sometimes you might want to examine without damaging them if there are few available or you're in an ecologically sensitive area or somewhere you're not allowed to damage the flora.

-You might have a dud flower: if there’s a defect or you’ve knocked a petal or stamen off the only flower you’ve studied, you’re going to have a hard time finding a positive identification.
+Watch for dud flowers: if there’s a defect or you’ve knocked a petal or stamen off the only flower you’ve studied, you’re going to have a hard time finding a positive identification.

 Conversely, if you’ve studied multiple flowers you’re going to have a broader picture of what’s normal.